What is the purpose of the Graduate Game Plan?

 The Plan to form your Supervisory Committee as soon as Possible

-Discuss forming your supervisory committee with your primary research supervisor during your first year of study.
+Discuss plans forming your supervisory committee during your first year of study.
 The committee can play an important role in recommending courses and helping you to plan your research.

 Additional resources for effectively working with your graduate supervisor and committee: